expiaz/jspmvc/README.md

 ```

 ### DAO
-A DAO for an DB entity only have to extend of `BaseDAO<Entity>` and basic CRUD operations will be provided
+A DAO for a DB entity only have to extend from `BaseDAO<Entity>` and basic CRUD operations will be provided
 ```java
 public class DemoDAO extends BaseDAO<Demo> {